 Regardless of their duration or composition, certificate programs emphasize specific skills and outcomes required for employment or for career advancement.
 There are no specific general education requirements, except as required to meet stated competency requirements.
-There are four levels of certificates:
+There are three levels of certificates:

-- 1. Certificate of attendance. - 2.
-Certificate programs up to 12 semester hours. - 3.
-Certificate programs of more than 12 semester hours. - 4.
+- 1. Certificate programs up to 12 semester hours. - 2.
+Certificate programs of more than 12 semester hours. - 3.
 Certificate programs requiring licensure and accreditation.